sojurner/Personal-blog/src/posts/military/service-dress-uniforms.md

 I've never actually encountered a **military imposter**.
 I've only seen them through youtube videos and google images.
 As far as my "*out of sight, out of mind*" reality is concerned, they are a *myth*.

 As a veteran, even if this type of practice is *commonplace*, I could care less about it.
-Granted, I, having only served 4 short years, am not as *emotionally invested* in my **military roots** as others.
-However, accusing this act as "*stealing*" is an over exaggeration.
-I would say it falls more on the line of "*lying*".
+Granted, having only served 4 short years, I am not as *emotionally invested* in my **military identity** as others.
+With that said, accusing this act as "*stealing*" is an **over exaggeration**.
+I would say it falls more in the line with "*lying*".

 Let's take a step back and apply some sensical judgement. **Valor** isn't some rare substance in a *finite pool*.
-It's not as if **imposters** are *stripping* away portions of it meant for a deserving veteran.
+It's not as if **imposters** are *stripping* away portions of it meant for other deserving veterans.
 It's simply a *social concept* to award those who have **served**.
 It's as *plentiful* and *abundant* as our minds make it out to be.
 No one is *stealing* from anyone.

 Clearly, **Stolen Valor** isn't what you'd deem as *commendable* behavior, but nor is it as *bad* as it's made out to be.
 In fact, I'd argue that the act itself, isn't necessarily *harmful* to anyone else other then potentially, **the imposter's themselves**.